 As the Valley becomes a canyon, the cloud forest begins to appear with a marked vegetation.
 You will disembark the train at Kilometer 104 for the ‘Inca Trail Express’, where you will begin your three-hour trek to Machu Picchu.
 Visit the Chachabamba ruins and head to Wiñay Wayna, an important spiritual site.
 The trail cuts across the ridge above Machu Picchu and you will reach the Sun Gate, Intipunku, for fabulous views of the citadel.
 It is the most exquisite way to see Machu Picchu for the first time.

 This morning after breakfast and checkout, you can choose to return to Machu Picchu for further exploration with your guide or climb the challenging Wayna Picchu Mountain.
-You may also choose to relax and enjoy the surroundings at your hotel, where you can wander the trails in search of more than 300 species of orchids and a variety of brightly-colored hummingbirds found on the property.

 You will return to Poroy aboard the Hiram Bingham, traveling through the Peruvian Andes in opulent style.
 Named after the explorer who rediscovered the Inca citadel, and designed to emulate the Pullman cars of the 1920s, the train combines old-world class with modern day luxury.
 The train is equipped with four cars, including two dining cars, a bar and observation car, a kitchen, and a staff attentive to ensuring you receive the highest levels of comfort and personalized service.
 Sit back, relax and delight in the breath-taking scenery on your journey through the Sacred Valley and Andean villages aboard the train that is synonymous with luxury travel and truly is in a class of its own!